How to Best Understand The S/4HANA Simplification List

 The S/4HANA Simplification List is misnamed.

-Instead of being called the S/4HANA Simplification List, it would simply be called the “changes made is.”
-Naming the list, the S/4HANA Simplification List makes it seem as if everything in the S/4HANA Simplification list is a simplification.
+Instead of being called the S/4HANA Simplification List, it would be called the “changes made is.”
+Naming the S/4HANA Simplification List makes it seem as if everything in the S/4HANA Simplification list is a simplification.
 However, in most cases, the opposite is true.

 I wrote this article because I am beginning to wonder how many people have investigated S/4 and know that outside of Finance (which also has rough areas and a big question mark with how many Fiori apps can be used).
 S/4 as a suite is not ready to be implemented.
 This is still true in 2019.

 Curious about the reality of S/4HANA implementations?
-See our The S/4HANA Implementation Study for real story and details on actual S/4HANA implementations.
+See our S/4HANA Implementation Study for the real stories and details on actual S/4HANA implementations.